varsha13152/tp/docs/DeveloperGuide.md

    2. Test case: `list`<br>
       Expected: All contacts displayed in list, with all contacts sorted first by whether they are starred, and then in lexicographical order of their name.
 Success Message shown in the status message.
       <br>Output: List successful! (๑˘︶˘๑)
-      <br>Lising all persons in the address book!
+      <br>Listing all persons in the address book!

    3. Other incorrect list commands to try: `List`, `listx`, `...`<br>
       Expected: Error message displayed in status message.